phil-willis/phil-willis.github.io/_posts/paas.md

 ---
-title: 'heroku'
+title: 'PaaS'
 excerpt: ''
-coverImage: '/assets/blog/hello-world/cover.jpg'
+coverImage: '/assets/covers/paas.jpg'
 ogImage:
-  url: '/assets/blog/hello-world/cover.jpg'
+  url: '/assets/covers/paas.jpg'
 ---

+# Heroku

-# Overview of heroku
+## Overview of heroku
 - Heroku is a Platform-as-a-Service (PaaS).
 - All Heroku-based applications are hosted by Amazon Web Service (AWS), an Infrastructure as a Service (IaaS) provider and the base of our pyramid.
 - Heroku is a great spot to test out ideas without worring about cost tha might occur when working with the big boys like AWS, Google, Azure.